CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 ALTER INDEX
 ===========

-The **ALTER INDEX** statement rebuilds an index or renames an index name.
+The **ALTER INDEX** statement rebuilds an index or adds/changes the comment of an index.
 Rebuilding an index is a job which drops and recreates an index.

 The following is a syntax of rebuilding an index.

 ::

-    ALTER INDEX index_name ON table_name REBUILD ;
+    ALTER INDEX index_name ON table_name REBUILD;

 *   *index_name*: specifies the name of the index to be recreated.
 The index name must be unique in the table.
 *   *table_name*: specifies the name of the table where the index is recreated.